 I used to nap for hours at a time.
 I'd be dead to the world.
 I prayed about it (literally), and now I no longer nap during the day (it was a waste of time).
 While short cat naps can refuel you, taking too many or taking ones that are too long will eventually mess up your sleeping pattern.
 By the time you're actually supposed to sleep (which for most people is at night), you're wide awake.
 Keep yourself busy during the day or get some sunshine instead to refuel you.
 If you must nap, keep it short and sweet.
 Save the deep sleep for bedtime.

 If you find your mind running sprints in your head every night, you probably have too many ideas in there.
 Get a notebook dedicated only to brain dumping.
 Write out all of the ideas, thoughts, aggression, wishes, hopes, recipe ideas, future baby names, things you want to text your ex, and everything else stuck in your head.
 If you're always thinking about work, make your to-do list for the next day or upcoming week so you won't go to bed stressed about what did or didn't get done that day.
 Let your brain be empty (figuratively, of course) before bed so all you'll have to think about is sleep.

 Stop working in your bedroom

 If you're always up thinking about work when you should be asleep, it's probably because do work in your bedroom.
-A lot of people do -- it's comfortable and convenient.
-But unfortunately, if you keep associating your bed with work, you'll find it harder and harder to use that same bed for what it's actually meant for -- sleep.
+A lot of people do — it's comfortable and convenient.
+But unfortunately, if you keep associating your bed with work, you'll find it harder and harder to use that same bed for what it's actually meant for — rest.
 Make yourself a separate office space in your house, and start working there instead.
 Leave your bed to be used for bedtime things only.